-Endangerment, meaning existing or potential threats of loss or damage to the property, site, or information that is the subject of the proposed project, as consequence of issues such as inaction, impending demolition, deterioration or encroaching development.
-This may also refer to the current condition of the resources that are the target or focus of the proposed project.
+Endangerment, meaning existing or potential threats of loss or damage to the property, site, or information, as consequence of issues such as inaction, impending demolition, deterioration or encroaching development.

-Appropriateness of the proposed project in relation to the resource, collections, or information that forms the basis of the proposed project.
+Appropriateness of the historic preservation treatment proposed in relation to the preservation of the historic appearance and character of the site and the protection to be provided against existing or potential threats.
+This may also refer to the appropriateness of the proposed project in relation to the resource, collections, or information that forms the basis of the proposed exhibit.